aagalyoon/CrudDemo/README.md

-# Scoot Todo Demo Application
+# WIP Spring API Application

 This project consists of a Spring Boot application (backend) with a RESTful API and an Angular application (frontend).